 Extraction is the process of removal of your tooth from its socket in the jaw bone.
 If you need an extraction, the exact procedure which might be required will depend on various factors.

 These factors include the tooth condition and its location in your mouth.
-The majority of extractions are ‘routine’ which effectively means that extraction is fairly straightforward and no complications are anticipated.
-Teeth that are harder to remove will require ‘surgical’ extraction procedures.
+The majority of extractions are ‘routine’ meaning that the extraction is fairly straightforward and no complications are anticipated. however, teeth that are harder to remove will require ‘surgical’ extraction procedures.

 What to Expect During Tooth Extraction